DisCoTec/discotec.github.io/2019/README.md

 * Gianluigi Zavattaro (University of Bologna, Italy)

 ## Proceedings
 The proceedings of the conference are planned to be published in [LNCS-IFIP](https://www.springer.com/series/8345) volumes.

+## Special issues
-The individual conferences may organise special issues of extended and selected papers in reputable journals.
+The individual conferences will organise special issues of extended and selected papers in reputable journal such as [Logical Methods in Computer Science](https://lmcs.episciences.org).

 ## Registration

-TBD
+Registration site and details to be announced in early 2019.

 ## Accommodation and local information